selc college white logo

 PTIRU Institution Number: 3618

-The maximum score a student can receive on the rewrite exam is 70%.
+• The maximum achievable score on a rewrite exam is 70%

-**If a student rewrites for the 3rd time and fails, the student will be required to retake and complete the module before their co-op starts.
+If a student fails the exam on a third attempt, the student will be required to retake and complete the full module before commencing co-op.

 PTIRU Institution Number: 3618